Seiderlord/obesta-demo/README.md

 # Welcome to Obesta Demo!

+This project is inspiered from the Obesta software currently accessable under <obesta.at>.
+I
 This project explains what Obesta software is and its basic concepts behind it in a purely technical aspect.

+## Goal

+In this project we will demostrate how to provide fundanmental software solutions for a online business in consideration for a highly scalabilable, secured and liable software.

 ## Obesta Software